-The Broads authority has incurred the following fees relating to audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Authority's external auditors
+The Broads authority has incurred the following fees relating to audit of the Statement of Accounts, certification of grant claims and statutory inspections and to non-audit services provided by the Authority's external auditors.
+The additional fee in 2020/21 is being disputed, for further details please see note 17.

-2019/20 £000 Type of external audit cost 2020/21 £000 11 Fees payable to external auditors with regard to external audit services carried out by the appointed auditor for the year 11 11 Total 11
+2019/20 £000 Type of external audit cost 2020/21 £000 11 Fees payable to external auditors with regard to external audit services carried out by the appointed auditor for the year 51 11 Total 51